Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Formalism

 The poles of the nine-channel scattering amplitudes for different spin-parity combinations $J^P$ are located by varying $z$ in the complex energy plane to satisfy the condition $|1-V(z)G(z)|=0$.
 For a calculation involving $N$ channels, there are $2^N$ Riemann sheets associated with unitarity.
 In this study, we adopt the method outlined in Ref.~\cite{Roca:2005nm} to identify the poles.
-Specifically, the default propagator $G(z)$ is used for the energy region below the threshold, while $G(z)+{i{\rm p}''_o}/{16\pi^2 z}$ is applied for the region above the threshold, corresponding to the first and second Riemann sheets, respectively.
+Specifically, the default propagator $G(z)$ is used for the energy region below the threshold, while $G(z) + i{\rm p}''_o / (16\pi^2 z)$ is adopted for the region above the threshold, corresponding to the first and second Riemann sheets, respectively.
+This treatment does not affect the physical results on the real energy axis and yields pole positions and half-widths that are closer to those of the corresponding Breit-Wigner forms.

 The total cross section is calculated as~\cite{He:2015cca},

 Here, $s$ represents the square of the invariant mass of the initial particle system.
 The variables $J$ and $j_i$ denote the total angular momentum of the system and the spins of the two initial particles, respectively.